Comparative Law Final Exam

 Professor Pedro A. Malavet

-The Exam GENERALLY.
+GENERALLY.
 This exam is TAKE-HOME AND FULLY open-book.
 You may consult any materials you deem appropriate.
 PROVIDED HOWEVER THAT: Your work must be original.
 You may not show your written answer or a draft thereof to anyone, nor may you receive any assistance from anyone in writing the answer.
 You may not coordinate your answers with any classmate.
-I will not answer questions about the examination after extended office hours on Thursday, April 25, 2018.
+I will not answer questions about the examination after office hours on Wednesday, April 22, 2020.
 However, should some important matter requiring clarification come up after that, I will post a note about it in the website and send an email to the entire class.

 PLAGIARISM.
+All papers will be uploaded to TurnItIn for analysis.
 Your work must be original.
 Please take care to avoid plagiarism, which —in the era of electronic cutting-and-pasting— can happen remarkably easily.
 Putting material within quotation marks or otherwise properly identifying the source of text that someone else wrote is crucial.

 The College of Law Definition of Plagiarism: